ashGHub/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 ```
 However, the code checker keep saying case: list of nodes not aligned (in memory) failed.
 For now, don't know how to fix that.

+## Edited: Apr 8/2023
+The reason is not working is the address allocation is not predictable when we have more and more nodes